Occupational hazards in dentistry: United Kingdom

 Within the United Kingdom, the Ionising Radiation Regulations and Ionising Radiation (Medical Exposure) Regulations stipulate measures for limiting risk to staff and patients.
-The Health and Safety Executive enforces such regulations and additionally provides a database of radiation exposure for different groups of workers, known as The Central Index of Dose Information which allows analysis of trends.
+The Health and Safety Executive enforces such regulations, and additionally provides a database of radiation exposure for different groups of workers, known as the Central Index of Dose Information, which allows analysis of trends.

-Personal dosimeters should be worn where the estimated annual exposure to radiation will exceed 1mSv, which can be calculated by considering the type and number of radiographs that will be taken by the worker.
-According to the regulations, should the estimated exposure exceed 6mSV, then the worker is said to be classified and will require regular medical checks.
+Personal dosimeters should be worn where the estimated annual exposure to radiation will exceed 1 mSv.
+This can be calculated by considering the type and number of radiographs that will be taken by the worker.
+According to the regulations, should the estimated exposure exceed 6 mSv, then the worker is said to be classified, and will require regular medical checks.
 However, as the doses from dental images are relatively low, should estimated doses exceed normal values then investigations are required to ensure that principles of justification, optimisation and limitation are being followed.

-Whilst local regulations vary by country, regulations specify information essential for a radiation protection folder within each dental practice operating x-ray equipment including designated control areas, contingency plans, qualified staff, pregnant staff, policy and standard procedures.
-Regular communication with a medical physics expert ensure guidelines are being followed and understood.
+Whilst local regulations vary by country, regulations specify information essential for a radiation protection folder within each dental practice operating X-ray equipment, including designated control areas, contingency plans, qualified staff, pregnant staff, policy and standard procedures.
+Regular communication with a medical physics expert ensures guidelines are being followed and understood.

 Dangerous substances

 Sodium hypochlorite is a commonly used irrigant in endodontic therapy to dissolve organic matter and kill microbes, allowing removal of infection source.
 Case reports suggest a risk to dental professionals of chemical burns to the eyes as a result of sodium hypochlorite exposure.

-Nitrous oxide is commonly used in dentistry as a method of conscious inhalation sedation, particularly for children.
+Several inhalational anesthetic agents are used in dentistry, e.g., isoflurane, sevoflurane, desflurane, and halothane.
+The most concerning from the point of view of its health impact, however, is nitrous oxide, an inhalation sedative commonly used in dentistry, particularly for children.
 This has been shown in both medical and dental settings to be a very safe method of sedation for patients.
-However, historical evidence suggests a potential increase in risk of spontaneous abortion amongst pregnant female dental professionals, with the risk increasing with greater contact time with nitrous oxide sedation treatment and the absence of scavenging equipment to remove any leaking gas.

-Dental amalgam is a mercury-containing filling material used to fill cavities once tooth decay has been removed.
-The use of dental fillings containing mercury is to be phased down in accordance with the Minamata Convention, however its use remains widespread.
-Weak relationships exist between mercury and spontaneous abortion, congenital abnormalities and reduced fertility.
+However, long-term exposures to nitrous oxide may lead to adverse effects on human health such as infertility, neurologic disorders, blood disorders, and spontaneous abortion.
+Researchers believe that when operating rooms without proper ventilation systems have high non-scavenged gas exposures, the risk of spontaneous abortion increases.
+It is found that despite intact scavenging systems in dental clinics, sometimes nitrous oxide exposure exceeds the NIOSH recommended limit of 25 ppm by more than 40 times.
+NIOSH advises dental professionals to use additional ventilation or increase air circulation in the operating rooms to tackle the high nitrous oxide exposure.